AdactsDigital/BannerAds-Android/LICENSE.md/README.md

-# ADACTS BANNER-ADS ANDROID-SDK INTEGRATION GUIDE
+# BANNER ADS INTEGRATION GUIDE FOR ANDROID

 Android Library for Banner Ads Integration in Android